Learn Japanese

 What is the Japanese name for family?

 The Japanese word for “family” is 家族 (kazoku).
-This term is commonly used to refer to one’s immediate family, including parents, siblings, and children.
+This term refers to one’s immediate family, including parents, siblings, and children.
 In a broader context, it can also be used to describe the idea of family or household as a unit in general.
 Japanese culture places great importance on family ties, with traditional values emphasizing respect for elders and a strong sense of duty towards the family.

 What is family in Japanese kanji?